TriLab-bioinf/WORKSHOP2024_1/workshop_outline.md

 ## b.
 Login into Biowulf and download the workshop's guide

-Biowulf is a cluster of High Performance Computing workstations.
+Biowulf is a cluster ro grid of High Performance Computing workstations/computers.
+Each workstation is called a "node".
+When you login into the Biowulf cluster, you always login to a special node/computer called the login node and whose name is "biowulf.nih.gov".

 In the terminal, type the following command to login into Biowulf.
 ```
 ssh $USER@biowulf.nih.gov